msindwan/mhtml2html/README.md

 To build and test mhtml2html:

-1. If node_modules haven't been installed already, run `npm install` from the root directory
+1. If node_modules haven't been installed already, run `npm install` from the root directory.
 2. Run `./node_modules/gulp/bin/gulp` to build the scripts and run tests.

 ## License